 Do I have to come to Blackwood?

-No. We can give the advice by Skype video.
-You will then sign the documents “in front of us” by Skype and then post them to us for our witnessing.
+No. We can give the advice by Skype or Zoom video.
+You will then sign the documents “in front of us” by Skype or Zoom and then post them to us for our witnessing.

 How can I protect my home if I give a guarantee?

-We always provide a plan for Guarantors to follow before they go ahead.
-You will leave our office with all the documents signed and a checklist of things that you and the borrow should do – a plan.
+We always provide a written plan for Guarantors to follow before they go ahead.
+You will leave our office with all the documents signed and a checklist of all things that you and the borrower should do – a plan to follow.

 Many parents will then talk over the plan with the borrowers before returning the documents to the bank.